Solve speed questions easily

 Aladdin and Jasmine were having a race on their magic flying carpets.
 They left the same starting point for the market at 13 00.
 Both of them did not change their speed throughout the journey.
 Aladdin travelled at a constant speed of 60 km/h.
 When he reached the market at 13 30, Jasmine was 3 km from the market.
 What is Jasmine’s speed?

-Want to know what it is?
-Let’s jump to the next section where we’ll teach you a useful problem-solving technique called the “draw a diagram” strategy to help you solve such speed questions easily.
+Let’s jump to the next section where to learn a useful problem-solving technique called the “draw a diagram” strategy.
+This will be the life-saver you need when it comes to solving speed questions.

 How drawing speed diagrams can save your day

-Whenever you come across a Math problem on speed that sounds super complicated, draw the speed diagram to help you see what’s happening!
-This is going to make things so much easier!
+Whenever you come across a complicated Math problem on speed, draw the speed diagram to see what’s happening.
+It’ll make things so much clearer!

-As you are drawing the speed diagram, you are breaking down the problem step by step.
-This helps you get rid any any confusion that you might have!
-Besides that, identifying the key people/objects involved, their locations and also their travel paths helps you understand their relationship better.
-As a result, you can focus on the Mathematical and problem solving aspects of the problem.
+As you draw the speed diagram, you break down the problem step by step.
+This is important to get rid of the confusion!
+As you identify the key people/objects involved, their locations and their travel paths, you’ll understand their relationship better.
+Not to mention, the more time to focus on the Mathematical and problem solving aspects of the problem.

-Check out this Practicle Math video that we’ve created to learn the steps to draw a speed diagram with an example question on speed!
+Check out this Practicle Math video to learn the steps to draw a speed diagram with an example question on speed!

 Try drawing speed diagrams to represent the problems on speed today and see how it helps you solve these problems faster.